victorpengmx/tp/docs/UserGuide.md

 Welcome to Connectify!

-Connectify is your all-in-one networking companion, designed specifically to empower SoC (School of Computing) students in efficiently managing their connections and enhancing their networking experiences.
+Connectify is your all-in-one networking companion, designed specifically to empower **SoC (School of Computing) students** in efficiently managing their connections and enhancing their networking experiences.
 Whether you're a seasoned professional or just starting your networking journey, Connectify is here to help you build and maintain meaningful connections that can propel your career and personal growth.

 Networking is a crucial aspect of your academic and professional life, and Connectify is here to simplify and streamline the process for you.
-This user guide will walk you through the key features and functionalities of Connectify, ensuring you make the most of this powerful networking platform.
+The purpose of this user guide is to **walk you through the key features and functionalities of Connectify**, ensuring you make the most of this powerful networking platform.

 ### Using this guide
 If you are a new user looking to get started with Connectify, our User Guide can help you with [the installation process](#tutorial-installing-connectify), guide you through [adding your first connection to Connectify](#tutorial-adding-your-first-connection), and familiarise you with how to use all of [Connectify’s features](#features).